-2.3 Issue of Shares
+2.2.
+Issue of Shares

-Shares will be issued on any Valuation Day at the offer price per Share, which will be based on the Net Asset Value calculated in accordance with the Articles of Incorporation of the Company; a sales commission can be levied by sales agents for the benefit of those having placed the Shares.
+Shares will be issued on any Valuation Day at the offer price per Share, which will be based on the Net Asset Value calculated in accordance with the Articles of Incorporation of the Company and Section 2.5 Calculation of the Net Asset Value, plus a sales commission for the benefit of those having placed the Shares of maximum 3%, except for Shares that are only available to institutional Investors for which the maximum sales commission will be 0.50%.
+Sales commissions may not be applied to Class of Shares 'M2H', 'M3H', 'ZH', 'ZEH' or 'ZBH' Shares.
+The percentages represent a percentage of the total subscription amount.